Who’s in Your Manger?*

 The angel said to Mary, “I bring good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; he is Christ the Lord.”
 Luke 2:10-11

-Flipping through the Christmas CDs at Barnes and Nobles the other day, I wondered why so many secular artists put “What Child Is This” on their holiday albums—everyone from John Denver to Jessica Simpson.
-I couldn’t remember the carol’s lyrics, so I decided to do a little web-surfing when I got home.
+Flipping through the Christmas CDs at the bookstore the other day, I wondered why so many secular artists put “What Child Is This” on their holiday albums—everyone from John Denver to Jessica Simpson.
+I couldn’t remember the carol’s lyrics, so I did a little web-surfing when I got home.

 William C. Dix wrote “What Child Is This.”
 The lyrics are based on one of his poems, “The Manger Throne.”
 As I read the carol’s original words, the second stanza intrigued me because it emphasized the purpose of Christ’s birth so graphically: